cloudflare/workers-web-experiments/productivity-suite/README.md

 ## Extra

-We discuss what different limitations related to the current implementation are, and possible areas of improvements in the [Limitations and area of improvements document](./limitations-and-improvements.md).
+We discuss different limitations related to the current implementation, and possible areas of improvements in the [Limitations and area of improvements document](./limitations-and-improvements.md).